-Keep in mind this doesn’t take into account multiple orders that are shipped together or items that are fulfilled by the merchant.
+This means that the platform processes about 20 orders per second.
+Keep in mind, this doesn’t take into account multiple orders that are shipped together or items that are fulfilled by the merchant.

 To check sales for a particular product or track price changes, use the smart tool AMZScout PRO Extension.